 (ii) Degree of notoriety of the person affected and subject of the news report

 The court made a distinction between the current case and the earlier Österreichischer Rundfunk v.
 Austria.
-In the latter case, the applicant was at the time well-known figure, bit in the present case, there has been seventeen years since his release.
+In the latter case, the applicant was at the time well-known figure, but in the present case, there has been seventeen years since his release.
 Hence, while the H.S.’s conviction was of historical importance, his notoriety decreased over the time.

 (iii) Prior conduct of the person concerned